azulkipli/reunipri/README.md

 ## Development

-Save file `.env.example` as `.env` change configuration variable as you need.
+Save file `example.env` as `.env` change configuration variable as you need.

 Then in the project directory, you can run: